tnebooks/12th-physics/content.en/electromagnetic-waves/_index.md

 Our modern technological revolution is due to Faraday’s laws of electromagnetic induction.

-**Fourth equation** It is modified Ampere’s circuital law.

-This is also known as Ampere – Maxwell law.
+4. Fourth equation It is modified Ampere’s circuital law.This is also known as Ampere – Maxwell law.
 This law relates the magnetic field around any closed path to the conduction current and displacement current through that path.

       _B dl i d_